 60-64 A good project report, showing some understanding of the wider topic and its associated literature, with some indication of the relevance of the research.
 Methods described clearly, though perhaps not in sufficient detail for someone else to repeat the work.
 Sound experimental design, or some appreciation of how it could have been made sound.
 Competent analysis of the results, though perhaps through the use of simpler tests than would be ideal.
 Accurate presentation of results, though perhaps not with the best choice of graphics.
 Interpretation of findings mostly valid and accurate.
 Some appreciation of any major shortcomings in experimental design and the implications for interpretation.
 Discussion may focus mostly on the findings, with only occasional references to other work, though those contextual references should be present.
-11-2 50-59 A moderately weak project report which shows some understanding of the research question, but lacks a strong grasp of the wider research topic or the relevance of the project.
+II-2 50-59 A moderately weak project report which shows some understanding of the research question, but lacks a strong grasp of the wider research topic or the relevance of the project.
 Methods mostly described clearly, but there may be lapses in detail.
 Experimental design may not be entirely sound, and any weakness may be undescribed.
 Analysis of the results generally sound but may be simple and contain errors such as incorrect statistical reporting or the use of less than ideal graphs.
 Interpretation of the findings may not be entirely accurate, and shortcomings in the design or analysis unlikely to be taken into account during interpretation, but some level of interpretation of the results must be present.
 Discussion may focus solely on the findings of the work, and may lack references to other work, though some indication of the relevance of the project should be present.
-Insufficient attention paid to organisation and presentation of the report.
-111 40-49 A weak project showing only limited understanding of the research question, reported with minimal understanding of the wider context or relevance of the project.
-Must contain all major sections (Introduction, methods, results and discussion) with some relevant substance but could have gaps and inaccuracies.
-Methods could be basic and not complete.
+Insufficient attention paid to organisation and presentation of the report. Ш 40-49 A weak project showing only limited understanding of the research question, reported without understanding of the wider context or relevance of the project.
+Methods not complete.
 Experimental design may contain obvious unrecognised flaws and may not be described completely.
-Must contain some relevant and sensible results although they may be limited or presented in a confused or inappropriate matter.
 Analysis of results simple and may show basic errors.
-Interpretation of results is simple but may be limited.
-Discussion may be minimal and restricted to the direct findings of the project lacking any originality.
+Interpretation of results may be limited or absent.
+Discussion may be minimal and restricted to the direct findings of the project.
 General standard of presentation poor.

-Fail 20-39 An unsatisfactory or incomplete project report, lacking sections or with trivial content in some.
-Very limited understanding of the research question or failure to express it at all.
-Very restricted and superficial appreciation of the relevant literature.
-Methods are incomplete, possibly lacking description of experimental design.
-Results may be incomplete or superficial, with poor choice of graphics and / or tables.
+Fail 20-39 An unsatisfactory or incomplete project report, lacking sections or with little content in some.
+Very limited understanding of the question or failure to express it at all.
+Methods may be incomplete, possibly lacking description of experimental design.
+Results may be incomplete, with poor choice of graphics and / or tables.
 Analysis of data may be lacking or contain fundamental errors.
-Interpretation of the results likely to be severely limited or absent.
-Discussion restricted to a restatement of results or irrelevant.
+Interpretation of the results likely to be limited or absent.
+Discussion restricted to a restatement of results.
 Very poor overall standard of presentation.

-0-19 An extremely poor project report containing very little substate and showing no real understanding or awareness of the problem.
+An extremely poor project report containing very little substance and 0-19 showing no real understanding or awareness of the problem.
 No attempt at a relevant literature review or relevant support from published work.
 Methods chaotic or incomprehensible.
 Almost absent or completely absent presentation of results.
 Any analysis of results incorrect or inappropriate.
 Clear inability to interpret results in relation to other work or ideas.
-Very poor overall standard of presentation
+Very poor overall standard of presentation.